Episodic Multi-armed Bandits: Acknowledgement

-\textbf{Approximate optimality of the benchmark in adaptive monotone submodular S-MAB problems:} Consider a special case of the S-MAB problem in which: (i) action selection costs are set to zero, i.e., $c_{t,x,a} = 0$, (ii) $l_{\max} \leq S_{ \bar{{\cal A}} }$, (iii) if an action is selected in stage $t$ it cannot be selected in the future stages, (iv) a state $s_a \in \{-1, 1 \}$ is associated with each action $a \in {\cal A}$, and the joint state vector $\bs{s} = \{ s_a \}_{a \in {\cal A}} \in \{-1,1\}^{S_{ {\cal A}}}$ is sampled independently from some fixed distribution at the beginning of each round.
-These assumptions reduce our problem to the adaptive submodular maximization problem studied in \cite{golovin2010adaptive, gabillon2013adaptive}.
+\textbf{Approximate optimality of the benchmark in adaptive monotone submodular eMAB:} Assume that an action state $s_a \in \{-1, 1 \}$ is associated with each action $a \in {\cal A}$, and the joint action state vector $\bs{s} = \{ s_a \}_{a \in {\cal A}} \in \{-1,1\}^{S_{ {\cal A}}}$ is sampled independently from some fixed distribution at the beginning of each episode.
+Consider a special case of eMAB in which: (i) the state $x$ is defined as a pair that consists of the set of actions selected so far and their action states, (ii) action selection costs are set to zero, i.e., $c_{t,x,a} = 0$, (iii) $l_{\max} \leq S_{ \bar{{\cal A}} }$, (iv) if an action is selected in step $t$ it cannot be selected in the future steps, and (v) $r_{t,x}$ is an adaptive submodular function of $x$.
+These assumptions reduce our problem to the adaptive submodular maximization problem \cite{golovin2010adaptive, gabillon2013adaptive}, where our benchmark is $1-1/e$ approximately optimal (for details see the supplemental document).